-District Strategic Plan 2019-2024, approved by Board of Trustees October 15, 2019
+District Strategic Plan 2019-2024, rough draft dated September 26, 2019

 Some of the possible strategies to meet the objectives are as follows:

 - Expand the Guided Pathways initiative as a regional effort (Objective 6.1). - Develop metrics for the number of business partners that host CTE students at their facilities (Objective 6.2). - Develop metrics for the number of contacts with elected officials at all levels and the number of legislative actions that support the district's efforts to improve instruction and to fund specific programs (Objective 6.3). - Align the RCCD Foundation Strategic Plan to develop metrics and strategies that engage in capital campaigns to enhance educational programs and student support services (Objective 6.4)/